swisspost/design-system/.changeset/clean-olives-stare.md

 '@swisspost/design-system-styles': patch
 ---

-Fixed alignment of icon within button inside datatable.
+Fixed the alignment of icons on datatable buttons.